phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 `assigns` variable, which is also available on every `.heex` templates.

 Sometimes you might want to pass all assigns from one function component to another.
-For example, imagine you have a `card` component that is quite complex and has a header, content and footer section.
+For example, imagine you have a complex `card` component with header, content and footer section.
 You might refactor your component into three smaller components internally:

 ```elixir